hannesdatta/course-dprep/content/docs/project/_index.md

 ## Deadline & Submission
+- The submitted repository on Github classroom is the team project that will be graded.

 - Deadline: {{< param "Course_Deadline_Project" >}}
 <!--Originally 26 March 2021, 6pm; extended to 2 April 2021, 6pm.-->
-- Please submit links to your GitHub repository with the necessary source code (one link per team).

 {{< hint info>}}
 __Where do I submit my report?__